alicejasmine/acmecorporation/README.md

 - **API Layer:** Handles HTTP requests, interacting with the frontend and includes data validation with transfer model.
 - **Service Layer:** Implements business logic related to draw entry management, including validation and data retrieval.
 - **Infrastructure Layer:** Manages infrastructure concerns such as database connections and database access layer.
--  **Tests:** Includes unit tests for entry creation with test cases: success, fail due to data validation and fail due to maximum 2 entries per serial number limit.
+-  **Tests:** Includes unit tests for entry creation with test cases: success, fail due to data validation and fail due to max 2 entries per serial number.

 The project utilizes dependency injection to manage dependencies between different components.